NVIDIA/DIGITS/digits/extensions/data/objectDetection/README.md

 dontcare | 0
 pedestrian | 1

-All labeled objects other than "pedestrian" in your dataset will be mapped to 0.
+All labeled objects other than "pedestrian" in your dataset will be mapped to 0, along with any objects explicitly labeled as "dontcare".